VanHoevenTR/FloatingModMenu-Template/README.md

 Simple floating mod menu to il2cpp and other native Android games.

+Arm64hook is not tested, i don't have arm64 phone

 **This project is for professional modders and programmers only.
 Do not use if you don't know how to use it**